 I live in Aarhus which is an attractive small city with rich cultural life and situated close to sea and forest.
 Aarhus is perfect for biking, and I enjoy clearing my brain on my bike back and forth from work during any season and in any weather.
-In my free time, I enjoy nature, outdoor life, biking, running and winter bathing.
+In my free time, I enjoy being with family/friends, and I spend time with some nature conservation projects.
+I enjoy being present in nature, and I enjoy biking, running and winter bathing.